vilosource/cielo_azure_billing/docs/INTEGRATION_GUIDE.md

    python manage.py migrate
    ```

+## Project Layout

+The repository includes a minimal example project named
+`example_django_project`.
+It uses a local SQLite database and enables caching
+through the `COST_CACHE_IMPLEMENTATION` setting.
+Use this project as a template
+when integrating the app into your own codebase.

 ## Using the Application

 The app exposes a REST API for cost data.
 After running the server you can visit